The home of Ohio State men's hockey

 All requests will be replied to confirming ticket availability within 24 hours of submission.

-Tickets will be available for pickup starting one hour prior to the start of the game through the end of halftime at the pass table in the Northeast Rotunda of the Jerome Schottenstein Center.
+Tickets will be available for pickup starting one hour prior to the start of the game through the end of the 2nd period at the pass table in the Northeast Rotunda of the Jerome Schottenstein Center.

 Yes, you may lose your ticket privileges if you have engaged in conduct that is determined, by either OSU or the NCAA, to be in violation of any NCAA rule or if, in OSU’s reasonable discretion, you have otherwise taken any action that jeopardizes the eligibility of OSU’s programs or its student-athletes.